“Onsen” Japanese Hot Springs

 • You will sometimes even see Japanese slopping their towels in the water or (horrors!) wringing them out in the bathwater, but this is very rude.
 ALWAYS make sure you’re as clean as possible before entering the water, and never rinse your towel in the bath or let it touch the water.

-• Many people prefer to put their towel on their head while bathing, but setting it on a rock or the side of the bath is acceptable too.
+• Many people prefer to put their towel on their heads while bathing, but setting it on a rock or the side of the bath is acceptable too.
 If it accidentally slips into the water, wring it out outside the bath.

 • Never try to peek through the partitions or around walls to see the other gender’s bathing area.